 1) Establishing greater pay equity between front of house (service staff) and back of house (kitchen).
 Splitting tips with kitchen staff is illegal.
 Splitting service charge is not.
 See this article: http://www.eater.com/2016/2/26/11119264/restaurants-tip-pooling-banned-ruling-court

 2) Offsetting the cost of a rising minimum wage.
-All restaurant employees, including tipped employees, will soon make $15/hour.
-Rather than pass along that cost to the customer, we will use some of the service charge to bring tipped employees to the $15/hour mark.
-Sidenote and Humble-Brag: All non-tipped employees at Manolin already made more than $15/hour in 2016.
+We will use some of the service charge to bring tipped employees to the $15/hour mark.
+These employees will continue to make much more than the $15 minimum wage.

 so.....
 Here is how we will handle the service charge at Manolin: